saltict/availproject.github.io/docs/using-avail/use-cases-and-examples/validiums.md

 Fetching proof from Avail can be done via RPC call `kate_queryDataProof` for example `availApi.rpc.kate.queryDataProof(dataIndex, hashBlock);` where `dataIndex` is index of the data (leaf) in the Merkle tree and `hashBlock` which is a hash of the block in which the data is included.
-This RPC endpoint returns `DataProof` object that can be used to prove data availability on Avail.
+This RPC endpoint returns `DataProof` object that can be used to prove on Ethereum that data is available on the Avail network.
 Example:

 ```typescript